Animal Bite Prevention

 Avoid Direct Contact with Unfamiliar Animals:

 • Never adopt wild animals or bring them into your home.
 Do not try to nurse sick animals to health.
-Call animal control or an animal rescue agency for assistance
+Instead, call animal control or an animal rescue agency for assistance

 • Teach children never to handle unfamiliar animals, wild or domestic, even if they appear friendly.
 “Love your own, leave other animals alone” is a good principle for children to learn